 People who want to learn anything technical must go to DUCAT.
-The training imparted by us is by far the best and most cost effective.
+The training imparted by us is by far the best and most cost-effective.
 Red Hat administration deals with the knowledge of operating systems and applications including both hardware and software troubleshooting.
-It also includes the knowledge why people use computers in an organization.
+It also includes the knowledge of why people use computers in an organization.
 Red Hat Linux (7.0) deals with basic and advanced topics of Linux.
-The training imparted covers Internet function server design on live registered domain named with valid public IP addresses.
-The training also teaches administrating Linux 2.6 x, installation, initial configuration, use of the bash command shell, managing files and software, granting rights to users.
-Special attention is given during the training on DNS, FTP, Apache, send mails, Samba and other services.
+The training imparted covers Internet function server design on the live registered domain name with valid public IP addresses.
+The training also teaches administrating Linux 2.6 x, installation, initial configuration, use of the bash command shell, managing files and software, and granting rights to users.
+Special attention is given during the training on DNS, FTP, Apache, send mails, Samba, and other services.
 The training is imparted by senior system engineers.
 They are experts in this field.
 The trainees become real professionals by handling mock situations created by the trainers.
 They are considered to be the best in the company when a need of a system administrator is required.
-After the training the trainees find themselves placed at exceptionally good position in the companies where they get jobs.
+After the training the trainees find themselves placed in exceptionally good positions in the companies where they get jobs.

 Red Hat System Administration

 - Log in to a Linux system and run simplecommands using the shell

 - copy,move,delete,and organize files from the bash shell prompt

 - Resolve problems by using online help systems and Red Hat support utilities.

 Create,view and edit text files

 - Create, view and edit text files from command output or in an editor

 Manage local Linux users and groups